blackheaven/james-project/src/site/markdown/server/manage-webadmin.md

 ```
 If the Accept header in the request is "message/rfc822", then the response will be the _eml_ file itself.

-Additional query paramater `additionalFields` add the existing informations to the response for the supported values:
+Additional query parameter `additionalFields` add the existing informations to the response for the supported values:
  - attributes
  - headers
  - textBody